 We were made party to a number of citizen initiated actions arising from the Coos County project.
 A complaint alleging failure to comply with prevailing wage requirements was issued by the Oregon Bureau of Labor and Industry.
 A number of individual property owners brought claims in Oregon state courts against us for property damages and related claims; a number of citizens' groups brought an action in federal court for alleged violations of the Clean Water Act.
 The individual property claims have been settled.
 In connection with the Coos County pipeline project, the United States Army Corps of Engineers and the Oregon Division of State Land, Department of Environmental Quality issued cease and desist orders and notices of non-compliance to Coos County and to us with respect to the County's project.
 A cease and desist order was issued by the Corps on October 31, 2003 and addressed sedimentary disturbances and the discharge of bentonite, an inert clay mud employed for this kind of drilling, resulting from directional boring under stream beds along a portion of the natural gas pipeline route then under construction.
 The County and MasTec received a subsequent cease and desist order from the Corps on December 22, 2003.
 The order addressed additional sedimentary discharges caused by clean up efforts along the pipeline route.
 MasTec and the County were in substantial disagreement with the United States Army Corps of Engineers and the Oregon Division of State Land as to whether the subject discharges were permitted pursuant to Nationwide Permit No. 12 (utility line activities) or were otherwise prohibited pursuant to the Clean Water Act.
-However, we have cooperated with Corps of Engineers and the Oregon

-Division of State Land, Department of Environmental Quality to mitigate any adverse impact as a result of construction.
+However, we have cooperated with Corps of Engineers and the Oregon Division of State Land, Department of Environmental Quality to mitigate any adverse impact as a result of construction.
 Corps of Engineer and Oregon Division of State Land notices or complaints focused for the largest part on runoff from the construction site and from nearby construction spoil piles which may have increased sediment and turbidity in adjacent waterways and roadside ditches.
 Runoff was the result of extremely wet and snowy weather, which produced exceptionally high volumes of runoff water.
 MasTec employed two erosion control consulting firms to assist.
 As weather permitted and sites became available, MasTec moved spoil piles to disposal sites.
 Silt fences, sediment entrapping blankets and sediment barriers were employed in the meantime to prevent sediment runoff.
 Ultimately, when spring weather permitted, open areas were filled, rolled and seeded to eliminate the runoff.
 Through September 30, 2005, mitigation efforts have cost us approximately \$1.4 million.
 These costs were included in the costs on the project at September 30, 2005 and December 31, 2004.
 No further mitigation expenses are anticipated.
-The only additional anticipated liability arises from possible fines or penalties assessed, or to be assessed by the Corps of Engineers and/or Oregon Division of State Land.
+Additional liability may arise from fines or penalties assessed, or to be assessed by the Corps of Engineers.
 The County accepted a fine of \$75,000 to settle this matter with the Corp of Engineers; the County has not concluded with the Oregon Department of Environmental Quality.
 No fines or penalties have been assessed against the Company by the Corp of Engineers to date.
+MasTec is currently involved in settlement discussions with the Corp of Engineers but can provide no assurance that a favorable settlement will be reached.
 On August 9, 2004, the Oregon Division of State Land Department of Environmental Quality issued a Notice of Violation and Assessment of Civil Penalty to MasTec North America in the amount of \$126,000.
-MasTec North America has denied liability for the civil penalty and is currently involved in settlement discussions with the Division.
+MasTec North America settled this matter for approximately \$86,000.